COP31 Collaboration

 An initial meeting at Parliament House in Canberra began our work together.
 An Outcomes Statement from that meeting is available here, with coverage in the Canberra Times.

-Right now we are forming Working Groups (meeting online) that will bring leaders together to collaborate, connect and share ideas and information to scope out the opportunities and the avenues to put community at the centre of an Australia-Pacific co-hosted COP31.
+We are working collaboratively to connect work happening across sectors that brings leaders together to collaborate, connect and share ideas and information to scope out the opportunities and the avenues to put community at the centre of an Australia-Pacific co-hosted COP31.
 There are four broad themes:

 If our collective effort is successful, we will see broad engagement with COP31 – with many people, organisations and communities telling their own stories in their own way to weave a rich tapestry for climate action that is inclusive of our whole society, protects and conserves nature, amplifies the learning and the voices of First Nations and is community-centric.